15 Quick Healthy Meals Doctors and Nutritionists Make Every Day

 Protein-Rich Cherry French Toast

 Who says French toast has to be decadent?
 My protein-rich French toast uses heated frozen cherries and runny egg as toppers in lieu of butter.
+(Here are easy ways to make healthy eggs.)
 The French toast batter is sweetened naturally with cinnamon, nutmeg, and vanilla extract and contains no added sugar.
 You get plenty of protein from the eggs, fiber from the whole-grain bread, and healthy fats from the pecans for a filling meal that’ll keep you going until lunchtime.
 Want a different combo of ingredients?
-Whip up a batch of pomegranate pecan French toast!
+Whip up a batch of pomegranate pecan French toast.

 Blueberry Overnight Oats